TL;DR? Got VDSL speed issues?

 *10 Thanks to Jekkyl and the snap! support team for this tip!

-*11 Thanks to sidefx for his help with developing this method.
+*11 Thanks to sidefx for his help with this.

 *12 Thanks to gavinbennett for these examples.

 Last Updated: 24 November 2013